KlasMvW/typesafe_coordinate_systems/README.md

 ## TS applied to general tree structures

 Note that **TS** can be applied to any tree-like hierarchy where there is some kind of property that connects two nodes (systems) going in a specific direction.
-The `Matrix` can be any object as long as the signatures are correct and the `to_parent` and `to_child` functions has the correct form.
+The `Matrix` can be any object as long as the signatures are correct and the `to_parent` and `to_child` functions have the correct form.